AleksandarIvezic/JavaScript-Linters/README.md

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+- Ruby
+- RSpec for Ruby Testing

 ## Live Demo